riskportal/network-tutorial/docs/4_clustering_statistics.md

 - For large samples with many categories and sufficient counts: **Chi-squared** offers a fast approximate test.
 - For speed and scalability with large populations and small samples: use **Binomial** as a practical approximation.

-### Shared Parameters
+## Shared Parameters

-Parameters common among statistical methods.
+Shared parameters among statistical methods.

 - `network` (nx.Graph): The network graph.
 - `annotation` (dict): The annotation associated with the network.